sfernana/FCCDIRAC/README.md

 ```

-But you have also to modify the installation path here :
+And you have also to update the FCCSW installation path if you want to use an other release :

     myFccSwPath = "/cvmfs/fcc.cern.ch/sw/0.8.1/fccsw/0.8.1/x86_64-slc6-gcc62-opt"

-by the good one.

 Adding FCC applications implied to update module's namespace :